 If you need help claiming Section 80 deductions like 80C, investments, mediclaim, or calculating HRA

-to save on taxes, cleartax’s CAs can help you claim a refund (if applicable) and e-file in 48 hours.
+to save on taxes, cleartax’s Tax Expert can help you claim a refund (if applicable) and e-file in 48 hours.

 Start your Tax Return Now

-Get Savings on Income Taxes With a CA to Help You File
+Get Savings on Income Taxes With a Tax Expert to Help You File

-Sometimes, you may have deductions or investments eligible for 80C, but you may not have submitted proof to your employer, so excess TDS may be deducted.
-You can still claim these deductions while e-filing as long as you have the proof with you.
+Sometimes, you may have deductions or investments eligible for 80C, but haven’t submitted the proofs to your employer.
+This may cause to additional TDS deductions.
+You can still claim these deductions while e-filing, as long as you have the proofs with you.

 I want an expert to help me file

 Deduction for Premium Paid for Annuity Plan of LIC or Other Insurer

 Section 80CCC provides a deduction to an individual for any amount paid or deposited in any annuity plan of LIC or any other insurer.
 The plan must be for receiving a pension from a fund referred to in Section 10(23AAB).